opalmedapps/opal-app/README.md

   npm run build:staging:ios
   npm run build:staging:android
   ```
+  A few notes on this:
+    - If building for iOS make sure the app is signed under a development profile, otherwise the build process will fail, follow this guide for help:
 4. Finally run the Cordova app
 ```
 npm run start:app:staging:ios # To run app in an for iOS emulator npm run start:app:staging:android # To run app in an Android emulator.
 ```

 ### Opal App Scripts
 We have added commands for developer convenience to the `package.json`.
 Take some
 time to understand what they do, this wil help you manipulate the project better, here is a list of them.